edgd1er/nordlynx-proxy/README.md

 * PORTS: add ports to allow
 * LOCAL_NETWORK: add subnet to allow, multiple values possible net1, net2, net3, ....
 * DOCKER_NET: optional, docker CIDR extracted from container ip if not set.

+### Authentification

+As of 22/12/23, login with username and password are deprecated, as well as legacy. username and password login are allowed in the container, may not be allowed by nordvpn. token login is recommended.

 ### docker-compose with env variables explained